a1aiintel/TexTor/readme.md

 ## NER

-A common task is to tag entities in text, TexTor wraps Named Entity Recognition functionality from several libs
+A common task is to tag entities in text, TexTor wraps Named Entity Recognition functionality from several libs (not installed by default)

 nltk is used by default, other options are Fox, Polyglot and Spacy